facelessuser/pymdown-extensions/docs/extensions/superfences.md

 })(document)
 ```

 UML flowcharts and sequence diagrams will be rendered as HTML `<pre><code>` tags before the JavaScript libraries are run on them.
-They will be assigned CSS classes `uml-flowchart` and `uml-sequence-diagram` respectively for flowcharts and sequence diagrams.
+They will be assigned the CSS classes `uml-flowchart` and `uml-sequence-diagram` respectively for flowcharts and sequence diagrams.

 ## Limitations
 This extension suffers from the same issues that the original fenced block extension suffers from.
-Normally Python Markdown does not parse content inside HTML tags unless they are marked with the attribute `markdown='1'` etc.  But since this is run as a preprocessor, it is not aware of the HTML blocks.
-So be aware of this.
+Normally Python Markdown does not parse content inside HTML tags unless they are marked with the attribute `markdown='1'`.
+But since this is run as a preprocessor, it is not aware of the HTML blocks.

 SuperFences is made to work with the default extensions out of the box.
-It will probably not work with other extensions such as Grid Tables since that extension allows for characters to obscure the blocks like blockquote syntax does (though this has been designed to work with blockquotes).
-Ideally fenced blocks needs to be handled as a block parser, but there is much work to be done on Python Markdown's internal block handlers before this is possible.
+It will probably not work with other extensions such as Grid Tables, since that extension allows for characters to obscure the blocks like the blockquote syntax does (though this has been designed to work with blockquotes).
+Ideally fenced blocks need to be handled by a block parser, but there is much work to be done on Python Markdown's internal block handlers before this is possible.

 SuperFences works best when following the guidelines.
 If the guidelines are not followed, odd results may be encountered.

 For the reasons above, the nested fences feature really is just a workaround.
-But for a lot of people (including myself), this functionality is more than sufficient.
+But for a lot of people, this functionality is more than sufficient.

 ## Options
-General syntax highlighting settings are configured via CodeHilite which should be installed and configured.
+General syntax highlighting settings are configured via CodeHilite which should installed and enabled in order to get the highlighting.

 | Option    | Type | Default | Description |
 |-----------|------|---------|-------------|